luizbgomide/sovereign/index.md

 - Hyperlink System Strain.
 - Add change disengage to work on all foes.
 All of the core *WN books work this way, it's just the SRDs that are different.
 - Simplify language around skill levels.
+- Specify that moving triggers a free attack *on each square*.
+Disengage is good!

 #### 2024-08-06
 - Removed the accursed art 'Snaring Speech'.
 We don't have persuasion checks.